 Dainty Damselfly Walk

-On Saturday 5th June the Warden will be leading a free members-only walk to see the Dainty Damselfly colony at Sandwich Bay.
+On Saturday 5th June 2021 our Warden led a free members-only walk to see the Dainty Damselfly colony at Sandwich Bay.

 Dainty Damselfly (Dainty Bluet) Coenagrion scitulum is a species rather local throughout its range, occurring in France, northern Iberia and eastwards to Iran.
 It is slowly expanding northwards and has colonised Belgium and the Netherlands.